hectorMiranda/robotics.minux.io/README.md

 ## Introduction
 ![Banner](images/02.jpg)

-The Robotics Minux IO project aims to create an advanced robotics platform that integrates various sensors, AI APIs for object identification, and autonomous navigation capabilities to deliver small cargo efficiently.
+This project aims to create an advanced robotics platform that integrates various sensors, AI APIs for object identification, and autonomous navigation capabilities to deliver small cargo efficiently.

+This repo contains the produced solid works file and the arduino code use during the PCC semester, new changes will be published here.

 ![Robot](images/4.jpg)

-## Features
+## Target Features

 - **Object Detection:** Utilizes AI APIs to identify objects in real-time.
 - **Autonomous Navigation:** Equipped with sensors for obstacle avoidance.
 - **Modular Design:** Easily extendable with additional plugins and sensors.